 Donor Milk Program

-Did you know that Sinai’s NICU offers its smallest patients a diet of 100 percent human breast milk?
+Did you know that Sinai’s NICU is the first in Maryland to offer its smallest patients a diet of 100% human milk?
 Mothers of premature infants weighing less than 1,250 grams — about 2.75 pounds — have the option to feed their babies donor breast milk if they are unable to provide their own.

-For these babies, breast milk is treated with a fortifier made completely from human milk to give them sufficient calories, phosphorus and calcium.
+For these babies, breast milk is treated with a fortifier called Prolacta made completely from human milk to give them sufficient calories, phosphorus and calcium.
 This human milk diet protects the most premature infants from the dangerous condition of necrotizing enterocolitis (NEC).

 Through the generosity of several donors, the NICU offers two private rooms, which provide a resting space for two primary caregivers actively involved in the care of their newborn.
 Families can speak to their baby’s nurse to sign them up for the Pink or Blue room.

 Thomas P. O'Brien, M.D.